Why and how to exercise at home in later years

 Getting outside for a walk is great for aerobic conditioning and an opportunity to see the world outside the home.
 But even at home there are plenty of opportunities to get the joints moving by walking around the house or apartment.
 Experts suggest walking around the home while on the phone, getting up from your seat during every ad break on television, and practising stair climbing as some good places to start.

-There’s no need to invest in dumb bells and yoga mats to take exercise to the next level and start working muscle groups.
+You may have come across the notion of functional fitness.
+This a group of exercises that can help people with everyday activities, and can include squats, lunges and pulling/pushing movements.
+There’s no need to invest in dumb bells and yoga mats to take exercise to this next level and start working muscle groups.
 It’s regularly suggested that you can swap tins for weights and be generally inventive about equipment.

 A word of warning though.
 For anyone exercising at home, it’s important to warm up the muscles and then stretch after the exercise.
 Without stretching there will almost certainly be pain!
 The NHS has a 5-minute wake-up workout which could be used as a stretching programme at the end of exercise.